API Documentation

 Terms

-3. Invoice - a request created by the User to track a payment on the TRON network within a specific Merchant.
+- Invoice - a request created by the User to track a payment on the specified network and currency within a specific Merchant.

 Request